-Hub Group, Inc. ("we", "us" or "our") now reports two distinct business segments, Hub and Mode.
+Hub Group, Inc. ("we", "us" or "our") reports two distinct business segments, Hub and Mode.
 The Mode segment includes only the business we acquired on April 1, 2011.
 The Hub segment includes all businesses other than Mode.
 Hub Group (as opposed to just Hub), refers to the consolidated results for the whole company, including both the Mode and Hub segments.
-The results of operations of the Mode segment are included in our Consolidated Statements of Income for the period April 1, 2011 to December 31, 2011.
-For the segment financial results, refer to Note 5.
+The results of operations of the Mode segment are included in our Consolidated Statements of Income for the entire year of 2012 and for the period April 1, 2011 to December 31, 2011.
+For the segment financial results, refer to Note 5 to the consolidated financial statements.